ceumicrodata/onboarding/_episodes/08-tools.md

 # Complexweb

 The Complexweb is and internal searchable version of the raw Complex Registry Court database.
+A code is required to log in.

+## TIP:
 You can find downloadable official balance and income statements from e-beszámolo.hu:

 <https://e-beszamolo.im.gov.hu/oldal/kezdolap>

-You can easily find firm is you change the tax_id or ceg_id in the html column.
+You can easily find the firm you search fot if you change the tax_id or the ceg_id in the html column.

 ```
 Example pages with fictive tax_id